Coppersmith's lattices and "focus groups": an attack on small-exponent RSA: An overview of Coppersmith's method and Boneh-Durfee's attack on RSA

-Under the enabling condition (\ref{BDenabling}), the two shortest vectors outputted by LLL are polynomials which vanish at $(x_0,y_0)$.
+Under the enabling condition (\ref{BDenabling}), the two shortest vectors outputted by LLL are coefficients of bivariate polynomials which vanish at $(x_0,y_0)$.
 Boneh-Durfee point out that in practice these polynomials are algebraically independent, and thus their common roots can be extracted using resultants.
-However, a rigorous proof of algebraic independence has only recently been announced by Bauer and Joux, who previously established algebraic independence in some related contexts \cite{bauerjouxarticle}.
-In principle (as does happen in related examples) the shortest vectors may all result in polynomials which are trivial multiples of each other, and hence not give enough equations to reveal the two unknowns $x_0$ and $y_0$.
+However, this observed algebraic independence has not yet been rigorously established (see \cite{bauerjouxarticle}).
+In principle (as can happen, for example, if one does not use any of the polynomials $h_{j,\ell,m}$) the shortest vectors may all result in polynomials which are trivial multiples of each other, and hence not give enough equations to reveal the two unknowns $x_0$ and $y_0$. \\